 $ sudo apt content chrome

 In this article, you learned How to Use APT Package Manager in Ubuntu.
 Learning the mentioned 15 commands in this guide helps you to know how to use APT in Ubuntu and reach out to your different targets.
-Using APT package manager allow you to manage all the installed packages in Ubuntu and install, update, and remove them.
+Using APT package manager allows you to manage all the installed packages in Ubuntu and install, update, and remove them.

 If you encounter any problems, please do not hesitate to contact us.
 Our technical support team will try their best to solve your problems.